UCF/Online-Utilities/README.md

 ## Changelog ##

+### 2.2.0 ###
+* Adds logic for automated degree importer for Online
+* Adds logic for adjusting RFI forms based on a series of ACF fields in the Child-Theme

 ### 2.1.0 ###
 * Adds logic to pre-select a degree whenever a gravity form is on the page that lists degrees within a drop down.